- In this lesson you will learn the following concepts

-- To do so, we are going to create a new project and import our component into this project.
+- To do so, we will create a new project and import the component into it.

-- Close the current project: on the "Home" pane, in the "General" group, expand "Close" and select "Close project".
+- Close the current project: on the "Home" tab, in the "General" group, expand "Close" and select "Close project".

-- Validate the closing of project and save the modifications if necessary.
+- Close the project and save changes if necessary.

 - Create a new project: click "Create a project" in the home page.

-- This project is named "CompUse" and it has no analysis.
+- Name this project "CompUse" and include no analysis.

-- On the "Project" pane, in the "Project" group, expand "Import" and select "An External component ...
+- On the "Project" tab, in the "Project" group, expand "Import" and select "An External component ...
 From a file".